solrevdev/instagram-basic-display/docs/InstagramApi.md

 /// </summary>
 /// <param name="accessToken">An Instagram User Access Token</param>
 /// <param name="userId">Default to me or pass a valid userId</param>
-/// <returns>A Media object or null if an error is caught</returns>
+/// <returns>A Media object or an Exception if an error is caught</returns>
 public async Task<Media> GetMediaListAsync(string accessToken, string userId) {
 }